Raveena-29/cloud-computing/README.md

 <br>

+**Switch**
-**Switch** : Connects devices in a network to each other , enabling them to talk by exchanging data packets.
+- Connects devices in a network to each other
+- enabling them to talk by exchanging data packets.
+- Switches can be hardware devices that manage physical networks or software-based virtual devices.
+- A network switch operates on the data-link layer, or Layer 2, of the Open Systems Interconnection (OSI) model.
 <br>

 **VM**